 Please contact your advisor if there are any changes in your financial situation or investment objectives, or if you wish to make any changes to the management of your account.
 G.L.
 Smith & Associates cannot transfer or assign management contracts to any other party without the client’s written consent.

 G.L.S. & Associates, Inc and G.L.
-Smith & Associates are registered with the Financial Industry Regulatory Authority as Broker Dealer and with the Securities and Exchange Commission as Registered Investment Advisor, respectively.
+Smith & Associates are registered with the Financial Industry Regulatory Authority and the Municipal Securities Rulemaking Board as Broker Dealer and with the Securities and Exchange Commission as Registered Investment Advisor, respectively.
 Our current disclosure statement is set forth on our Form ADV and is available at our website, www.glsainc.com.

 We are members of and our accounts are covered by the Securities Investor Protection Corporation.
 This is the national agency established by Congress to protect investors.
 You may obtain additional information by contacting SIPC at (202)371-8300 or visit their website at www.sipc.org.

-Securities offered through G.L.S. & Associates, Inc. Member FINRA, SIPC
+Securities offered through G.L.S. & Associates, Inc. Member FINRA, MSRB and SIPC

 The Dow Jones Industrial Average is a price-weighted index of 30 actively traded blue-chip stocks.

 The Standard & Poor’s 500 (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.